panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 ## 1. The callback without debouncing

-## 2. Debounce a callback, first attempt
+## 2. Debouncing a callback, first attempt

-## 3. Debounce a callback, second attempt
+## 3. Debouncing a callback, second attempt

 ## 4. Conclusion